 To find out more about activities and events held at the Abbey visit the events page on the Kirkstall Abbey website.

 Established and founded by Abbot Alexander in 1152 with the help of Henry De Lacy who helped the land be acquired from William De Poitou.
 Cistercian Monks then came to live within the Abbey for almost 400 years.
+They got their wealth from the wool trade as they kept sheep on the land.
 The Abbey was disestablished in 1538 under Henry VIII during the dissolution of the monasteries.